python/cpython/Doc/library/importlib.rst

 Introduction
 ------------

 The purpose of the :mod:`importlib` package is two-fold.
-One is to provide an implementation of the :keyword:`import` statement (and thus, by extension, the :func:`__import__` function) in Python source code.
+One is to provide the implementation of the :keyword:`import` statement (and thus, by extension, the :func:`__import__` function) in Python source code.
 This provides an implementation of :keyword:`import` which is portable to any Python interpreter.
-This also provides a reference implementation which is easier to comprehend than one implemented in a programming language other than Python.
+This also provides an implementation which is easier to comprehend than one implemented in a programming language other than Python.

 Two, the components to implement :keyword:`import` are exposed in this package, making it easier for users to create their own custom objects (known generically as an :term:`importer`) to participate in the import process.
-Details on custom importers can be found in :pep:`302`.

 .. seealso::